krobelus/rate-experiments/thesis.md

 We contribute an extension to the SICK format to support a slightly different semantics of DRAT checking.

-This thesis is organized as follows: In [the following section][2 Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability and proof checking, including the optimization challenges of specified DRAT checking.
-In [Section 3][3 A Small Tweak to Proof Generation in `MiniSat`-based SAT Solvers] we propose how to change `MiniSat`-based solvers to produce unambiguously correct proofs.
+This thesis is organized as follows: In [the next section][2 Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability and proof checking, including the optimization challenges of specified DRAT checking.
+In [Section 3][3 A Tiny Tweak to Proof Generation in `MiniSat`-based SAT Solvers] we propose how to change `MiniSat`-based solvers to produce unambiguously correct proofs.
 [Section 4][4 A Complete and Efficient DRAT Proof Checker] concerns the efficient implementation of our specified DRAT checker:  after briefly discussing other checkers we present our implementation and describe the SICK format for certificates of proof incorrectness.
 Experimental results evaluating checker performance are given in [Section 5][5 Experimental Evaluation].
 Finally, we draw a conclusion in [Section 6][6 Conclusion] and give outlook on future work in the area of DRAT proof-checking in [the last section][7 Future Work].

 2 Preliminaries
 ===============